CyR1en/Voxx/Docs/Final.md

 ## Project State

 All of the module described above is on its release state and you can download your own copy of every component of this project.
-The server, and the client is coded to be universal so it works for both Windows, MacOS, and should also work for Linux.
+The server and the client is coded to be universal so it works for both Windows, MacOS, and should also work for Linux.
 However, because of the lack of a local Linux machine, both of the Voxx clients status on those machines is unknown (The server will run perfectly on a Linux machine).

 Here are the instruction on how to get a ready to use artifact and executables for each component: